elba-security/elba-security/packages/sdk/README.md

 # elba-sdk

 `elba-sdk` is a client wrapping elba Open API endpoints, and common utils.
-It's designed to simplify interactions with [specific functionalities].
-It provides methods for [brief description of key features].
+It's designed to simplify interactions with elba Open API.

-In

 ## Installation

-Before installing, make sure you have [prerequisites].

 To install `elba-sdk`, run: